allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 ## Killshot

 An AI agent's [PR is rejected](https://github.com/matplotlib/matplotlib/pull/31132), and in fustration it [posts a hit piece](https://crabby-rathbun.github.io/mjrathbun-website/blog/posts/2026-02-11-gatekeeping-in-open-source-the-scott-shambaugh-story.html) about the project maintainer ([who also responds](https://theshamblog.com/an-ai-agent-published-a-hit-piece-on-me/)).
 Showing that LLMs lean towards [intimidation](https://www.youtube.com/watch?v=tcdVC4e6EV4) over cooperation to achieve their goals.
+Later on the [agent operator reach out](https://theshamblog.com/an-ai-agent-wrote-a-hit-piece-on-me-part-4/) and gave a some what non-apology.
+Highlighting that AI guardrails don't matter if people who use them don't care.

 ## Reverse Engineering